BurlingtonCodeAcademy/jsi-march-2022-notes/week-08/overview-session-15.md

 4. Class Selectors
 5. Element Selectors

-If your CSS is doing something unexpected, take a another look at your HTML and CSS to make sure you're using the hierarchy in the way you are intending.
+**If your CSS is doing something unexpected**, take a another look at your HTML and CSS to make sure you're using the hierarchy in the way you are intending.

 #### CSS Layout: Inline vs. Block Level Elements